kaistullich/Running-Database/README.md

 # Running-Database
-SQLite Databse that stores my daily running data.
+SQLite Database that stores my daily running data.
 Utilizes a Python Script for inputs